If you qualify for Medicaid, your state may offer financial assistance to help with funeral expenses.

 Not only can making funeral arrangements be emotionally taxing, but it can be financially draining if there is no life insurance or savings to help cover costs.
-In fact, according to the National Funeral Directors Association, the average cost of a funeral in 2023 is between $7,000 and $11,000.
+In fact, according to the National Funeral Directors Association, the average cost of a funeral is between $7,000 and $11,000.

 Funeral expenses can include service fees, urn or casket, embalming, transportation, preparation fees, memorial costs, and more.
 While these costs can add up quickly, it may be helpful to know that there are some states that offer financial assistance for a funeral for people who are on Medicaid.
 Read on to learn more.

 Medicaid funeral expense benefits